fish-pace/2026-proj-waterquality/README.md

-# PACE-Fish HackWeek
+# PACE-Fish HackWeek 2026
-## Water Quality parameters in the Gulf of California
+## Water Quality parameters in the Northern Gulf of California

 </div>